Aquatron Eco Toilet System

 Vinneras, B. & Jonsson, H. Faecal separation for nutrient management – evaluation of different separation techniques.
 Urban Water.

 The Aquatron toilet system can be coupled with UV or a phosphorus trap to further treat wastewater, if required by local regulations.
 In addition in accordance with regulations, the composted materials emptied from the Aquatron 50, 2×50 and 90 must continue the composting process with normal garden or kitchen waste, while the models 4×100, 4×200 and 4×300 require no further composting.
+The product is approved by the European Organization for Technical Assessment.

 In context photographs (0)